 I loved it and I felt such a strong connection to the work that I just need to rave about it from the rooftops.
 In most cases this will be due to an excellent marriage of plot, character and for musicals, obviously, the music.
 They are immediate favourites.

 This is the most common rating I get as I’m lucky to read so many good books.
 That is the vital difference.
 I will often find one major aspect which falls just that little bit short of five stars.
 For example, there may be a plotpoint which isn’t explored as much as needed, the pacing may disrupt the reading experience, or the characters may be overshadowed by the plot.
 Other than one larger aspect or just smaller intricacies the book or show as a whole is pretty solid and lovely.

 These are not bad books!!!
 Sorry, I’m very passionate about that.
-Esspecially as my rankings are based on personal feelings I use this ranking to indicate those books or shows I just wasn’t fond of.
-If any books I have ranked as three, or even two though I’m lucky enough to have not experienced that yet, are your favourites that is great!
+Esspecially as my rankings are based on personal feelings I use this ranking to indicate those books or shows I found were still okay, however, I wouldn’t, for instance, revisit or reread them.
+If they are your favourites that is great!
 I want these books to be enjoyed.
 However, I want to show those books I didn’t connect with or like as much to round out my website and show I don’t just love everything I engage with automitally.
 I will not tag an author or publisher in a three star review as I’m sensative to their connection to the work, I don’t want to upset them and I understand that some may see three stars as more negative than I have intended it.